zigius/docs/content/quickstart/azure/next-steps.md

 We've seen how to quickly get started using Azure with Pulumi.

-From here, you can dive deeper with additional Azure tutorials:
+From here, you can dive deeper with additional Azure examples:

-* [Azure Container Instances Web Server]({{< relref "tutorial-container-webserver.md" >}}): Create an NGINX web server Azure Container Instance

-In addition to the tutorial, several interesting examples are available complete with instructions:

 * [Azure Function Apps](https://github.com/pulumi/examples/tree/master/azure-ts-functions): Create a serverless function
 * [Azure AppService with SQL and AppInsights](https://github.com/pulumi/examples/tree/master/azure-ts-appservice): Build an AppService web application that uses SQL and AppInsights